ufal/lindat-common/README.md

 1. Google Analytics and Piwik tracking are already included and should work out of the box.
 See [angular-piwik](https://github.com/mike-spainhower/angular-piwik) and [angular-google-analytics](https://github.com/revolunet/angular-google-analytics) for more info.

+## Automatic updates

+lindat-common is occasionally updated, you can follow these updated automatically using cron.
+If your checkout is in /opt/lindat-common and you are on releases branch with no local modifications, something like `35 0 * * * cd /opt/lindat-common/ && git pull --quiet` inside your crontab or other cron file should suffice

 ## Development

 - Clone the repository